 The Joint Recommendation prepared by WIPO was meant to implement and to provide clarifications to some issues related to well-known trademarks that remained opened in the Paris Convention and the TRIPS Agreement.
 However, it has been argued that some of its provisions can weaken or damage existing policies of national trademark laws.
 For instance, the Joint Recommendation gives priority to a senior owner of a well-known trademark over a junior user, even if the junior's area consumers are not aware of the first owner's trademark.
 Therefore, even if there is no likelihood of confusion because consumers have not knowledge of the first trademark, a senior trademark owner can enjoin the junior user if the conflicting trademarks are similar.
-In this situation
+In this situation the differences between trademarks and business identifiers are taken into account.
+The main differences identified are related to substantial characteristics of trademarks and business identifiers (the first can be applied to goods and services while the second are related to businesses) and to different types of registration that characterize marks (national or regional registration) and business identifiers (registered by administrations).
+(Explanatory Notes prepared by the International Bureau, Notes on Article 5)

-CROZE, "Protection of Well-Known Marks", cit., p.
-144
+153 CROZE, "Protection of Well-Known Marks", cit., pp. 143-144